Skip to main content

 Figure 2.
 Clean the attic floor of debris prior to installing new attic insulation.
 Use baffles to provide a path for ventilation air entering the attic from the soffit vents (Source: Attic Air Sealing Guide and Details, GM-1001 2010).

-Seal drywall to top-plate seams.
-Seal lower edge of baffle to top plate to prevent incoming air from soffit vents from flowing under baffles into insulation.
+Seal the drywall to top-plate seams and the lower edge of baffles to the top plate to prevent the air coming from soffit vents from flowing under baffles into insulation.

 Figure 3.
 Seal drywall to top-plate seams.
 Seal lower edge of baffle to top plate to prevent incoming air from soffit vents from flowing under baffles into insulation (Source: Attic Air Sealing Guide and Details, GM-1001 2010).